 Growing up in a poor family, I have seen my own parents’ relationship almost collapse because of financial problems such as having to borrow money from here and there to survive.
-I saw how stressful it is for my parents to have debts, and I myself have experienced much stress for having to pay large amounts of debt, which I didn’t even borrow and spend on myself.
+I saw how stressful it is for my parents to have debts, and I myself have experienced so much stress from having to pay large amounts of money, which I didn’t even borrow and spend on myself.
 Add to this the stress of feeling hopeless when other people in need approach you to borrow money from you and you cannot do anything to help because you yourself are buried in debt.

 Getting out of debt entails having a good plan and committing to that plan.
 But it is very important that we first decide that we want to be freed from debt.

 The Bible, in Proverbs 22:7, says, “The borrower is a servant to the lender.”
 Whenever we borrow, we become a servant to whoever we borrowed from, may it be a bank, a business, a friend, a family member, or another institution.
 They can put conditions on what we can do and what we can’t do.
 In the biblical times, those in debt usually end up either in jail or serving the person who loaned them money.

 Our God is a God of the free, and this freedom covers not only being free from sin, but from financial woes as well.
 Matthew 6:27 reminds us that God wants us to live worry- and stress-free, as the passage asks: “Can anyone of you by worrying add a single hour to your life?”